 Clear and accurate written and verbal communication skills/ability to read effectively.

-This course is subject to DBS checks and you will have to complete a Health and Physical fitness to teach questionnaire.
+This course is subject to DBS checks and you will have to complete a Health and Physical fitness to train to teach questionnaire.

 The most important personal quality for teaching is wanting to create opportunities for young people to learn new skills and develop their understanding of the world.
 Successful teachers co-operate, collaborate and work on their own initiative.
 The ability to make good, professional relationships with children is paramount to being a successful teacher and we value the individuality of our trainees.
 It is important that you have thought about training to teach and found out what the role of a primary teacher involves.
 You may have visited or worked in schools, this is not a requirement although it is helpful.